skoldborg/ai-agent/README.md

 # AI Agent

-This is a simple AI agent based on OpenAI for experimental purposes.
+This is a simple AI agent based on OpenAI for experimenting with LLM's, using tools, running evals, etc.

 The agent is conversational and has a file based memory, meaning it can answer prompts and will remember your conversation.